thosgood/this-weeks-finds/markdown/101-151/week110.md

 Okay.
 Building space from spin!
 How does it work?

-Penrose\'s original spin networks were purely combinatorial gadgets: graphs with edges labelled by numbers j = 0, 1/2, 1, 3/2,\...
-These numbers stand for total angular momentum or \"spin\".
+Penrose's original spin networks were purely combinatorial gadgets: graphs with edges labelled by numbers j = 0, 1/2, 1, 3/2,\...
+These numbers stand for total angular momentum or "spin".
 He required that three edges meet at each vertex, with the corresponding spins j~1~, j~2~, j~3~ adding up to an integer and satisfying the triangle inequalities